 Why we need your help

 This is a major humanitarian crisis and many lives are at risk unless aid reaches those in need urgently.
-FACE, in partnership with its sister agency Œuvre d’Orient, is working closely with our local church partners to provide all possible help in this vital mission which is now more crucial than ever.
+FACE is working closely with its local church partners to provide all possible help in this vital mission which is now more crucial than ever.
 Your prayers and support will make a huge difference to the lives of countless families.

 Your donation will help the following projects: